-Even as I have spent the past few weeks writing about people’s admiration for the person who deviates from the group norm for a good cause, I have been planning how to discuss the “foil” of the principled rebel – the unprincipled conformist.
+The rebel with a cause is one of favorite heroic types in fiction.
+But the “foil” of the principled nonconformist, the unprincipled conformist, is also a common antagonist.
+What makes this character so villainous?
 Conformity requires that a person at least appear to follow a set of rules.
 So how can a conformist be unprincipled?
 A required similarity within a group can mask controlling force that is actually harmful to the people within the group.

 Eisenberger, N. I. (2012) Broken hearts and broken bones: A neural perspective on the similarities between social and physical pain.
 Current Directions in Psychological Science, 21, 42-47,